 MIT App Inventor : Android app maker review

 During the past few weeks I have reviewed several online app makers.
 For those who don’t know how to develop Android apps in Java (or any other language for that matter), app makers can be a great alternative to learning how to program.
 All of the tools I reviewed however focused heavily on online content based apps.
+We hope that our readers would like this review.
+Don’t forget to share your valuable thoughts with us.
+You’re most welcome to make comments.

 MIT’s App Inventor 2 (AI) is quite a different beast from, say, Andromo or Appsbar.
 It was first developed by Google and released in 2010.
 On December 31, 2011 Google terminated the project.
 But the MIT Center for Mobile Learning adopted MIT App Inventor and the made it available again to the public in the first quarter of 2012.